SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-heatwave spread 3

 At @!L4(+3\,°C) we only have data for @!C1,2(two climate models).
-But they paint a dire picture, with about a quarter of the worlds population exposed to heatwaves.
+This is because only 2 climate models ran until the year 2300, thus reaching @!L4(+3\,°C), while the others only ran until 2100.
+But they paint a dire picture, with about a quarter of the worlds population exposed to dangerous heatwaves.

 We will not explain all extreme events in that much detail, but rather focus on their most relevant aspects.
 You can always use the key to explore the temperature levels in more detail and switch between median and model view.